 Prefer yours plain?
 No problem.
 Paul Hallett has the perfect recipe for the simplest cheesecake – just cream cheese, vanilla extract, eggs, sour cream, and a Graham Cracker crust.
 Make sure your cream cheese is at room temperature and beaten until very smooth before using.

 Eric Lanlard’s recipe is very versatile and easy.
-By adding a few drops of lemon oil and some finely grated lemon zest, you will give it a zesty note.
+By adding a few drops of lemon oil and some finely grated lemon zest, you will give it some zing.
 Don’t worry if the top cracks when the cake is cooling – it’s all part of the charm!
 Replace the blueberries with raspberries, if desired.

 Let’s keep cheesecake British!
-Made with low fat soft cheese and some Wensleydale or white Cheshire, it’s wonderfully unique and works well with a warm blueberry sauce.
-You could use finely grated mild Lancashire, Caerphilly, or Wensleydale with apricots instead.
+Made with low fat soft cheese and some Wensleydale or white Cheshire, this recipe is wonderfully unique and works well with a warm blueberry sauce.
+You could use finely grated mild Lancashire, Caerphilly, or Wensleydale with apricots if you prefer.

 Andrew Dargue, head chef at veggie restaurant Vanilla Black, shows us how to make one of his best-selling vegan puddings.
 You’ll need cocoa nibs, cocoa powder, olive oil, vegan peanut butter, Tofutti cream cheese, and a little soy milk… we promise it tastes great.